jameshbarber/xhuma-code-berlin-submission/README.md

 Submission of Application Challenge for CODE University of Applied Sciences 2019

 ## Getting Started
-Please find the site files in this repository.
+Please find the site files in the folder 'site'.
 A live preview of the site is available on [my website](http://jameshiltonbarber.com/xhuma "Xhuma - A network for everyone, everywhere").

-Unfortunately, I was not able to finish a complete prototype in the given time frame, but have included the parts I worked on:
+Unfortunately, I was not able to finish a complete prototype in the given time frame, but have included the parts I worked on in the folder 'prototype':
-- Custom class implementation of MultipeerConnectivity for iOS in the file ConnectivityManager.swift file
+- Custom class implementation of MultipeerConnectivity for iOS in the file MultipeerConnection.swift file
-- Interface Builder files in complete project
+- Interface Builder files in complete project (xcode.zip)

 With regard to the brief, all information about how and why I chose this project is available at http://jameshiltonbarber.com/xhuma/about/.